 Bulgarian prime minister condemns soccer racism

-Borissov says "it is unacceptable that Bulgaria, one of the most tolerant countries in the world where people of different ethnicities live in peace, to be associated with racism and xenophobia."
+"It is unacceptable that Bulgaria, one of the most tolerant countries in the world where people of different ethnicities live in peace, to be associated with racism and xenophobia," Borissov wrote in a post on Facebook.

 Bulgarian fans have already been sanctioned for other racist abuse in qualifying for Euro 2020 and played the match against England on Monday in a partially closed stadium.

-Borissov also called for Bulgarian soccer federation president Borislav Mihailov to resign following a run of poor results, and says he ordered sports minister Krasen Kralev to terminate any relations with Mihailov until he quits.
+Borissov also called for Bulgarian soccer federation president Borislav Mihailov to resign following a run of poor results.
+He said he ordered sports minister Krasen Kralev to terminate any relations with Mihailov until he quits.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports